 Our pick of top washing machines includes models from major brands such as Hotpoint, Samsung and Whirlpool, with prices ranging from as little as £250 to above the £1000 mark.
-That’s right – you don’t have to spend big bucks to find a good washing machine.
-But if you do have the cash to splash then you can get a high-end machine with some impressive bells and whistles.

 We examine the washing performance and power of every washing machine we test, and we know what constitutes a good and bad cleaning result.
 We scrutinise all areas from the design, capacity and range of programmes.
 We’ll even tell you how good a machine is at tackling tougher stains, like red wine and oil.